hepplerj/jasonheppler.org/content/blog/using-markdown-like-an-academic.md

 <code>[^1]: This is the citation.</code>

 When the document is converted into PDF, HTML, Word document, or other format, the footnote will appear as expected.
 If things start getting a little messy, Dr. Drang has a [Python script that will clean up Markdown reference links](http://www.leancrew.com/all-this/2012/09/tidying-markdown-reference-links/).
-In addition, if you are using Pandoc for transforming text, you can use its flavor of Markdown to do inline footnoting.^[Which looks something like this.]
+In addition, if you are using Pandoc for transforming text, you can use its flavor of Markdown to do inline footnoting.`^[Which looks something like this.]`

 MultiMarkdown also handles tables, styled like this: